decentraland/documentation/content/contributor/introduction/architecture.md

 ### Matrix Client {#fwe-matrix}

-The Matris client can be used to provide interaction between Decentraland's users, providing the ability to send private messages and add people as friends.
+The Matrix client can be used to provide interaction between Decentraland's users, providing the ability to send private messages and add people as friends.

 **Learn more:**
 - [Foundation Matrix Client](https://github.com/decentraland/matrix-client)